pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

 #### `-c, --filter-consumer <filter-consumer>`

 This will only verify the interactions of matching consumers.
-You can specify multiple consumers by either seperating the names with a comma, or repeating the option.
+You can specify multiple consumers by either separating the names with a comma, or repeating the option.

 #### `--filter-description <filter-description>`

-This option will filter the interactions that are verified that match by desciption.
+This option will filter the interactions that are verified that match by description.
 You can use a regular expression to match.

 #### `--filter-state <filter-state>`

 This option will filter the interactions that are verified that match by provider state.
 You can use a regular expression to match.
 Can't be used with the `--filter-no-state` option.

 #### `--filter-no-state`

 This option will filter the interactions that are verified that don't have a defined provider state.
 Can't be used with the `--filter-state` option.

 ### State change requests

 Provider states are a mechanism to define the state that the provider needs to be in to be able to verify a particular request.
 This is achieved by setting a state change URL that will receive a POST request with the provider state before the actual request is made.

+*NOTE:* For verifying messages fetched via HTTP, the provider state is also passed in the request to fetch the message, so the state change URL is not required.

 #### `-s, --state-change-url <state-change-url>`